alan-turing-institute/environmental-ds-book/book/index.md

 * a community
 * a global collaboration

-We target to make sense of:

-* environmental systems
+Here you will find:

-* environmental data and sensors
+* Research about environmental data and sensors
-* innovative research in Environmental Data Science
+* Innovative research in Environmental Data Science
-* open-source tools for Environmental Data Science
+* Open-source tools for Environmental Data Science

 +++ { "kind": "justified"}